ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 ### Here is what is wrong

-Before answering what is wrong, let me give you several other outputs from the code:
+Here are several other outputs from the code:

 {% highlight js linenos %}
 > X[group==2,]